tengstrand/lein-polylith/readme.md

 To give good names to your systems, bases and components is well spend time.
 It will affect how you think, reason and communicate about your system.
 It also makes it easier to find what you are looking for.

 It's recommended to wrap API's with components.
 If you have a REST API to an external system "x" then you should wrap it with the component "x-api" that exposes a nice interface.
 Then you may have another component "x" where you put all the business logic.
 To keep them separate is a good thing.

-## Realworld Example

-If you want to have a look at a full-blown system, go to the [RealWorld](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app) project where you can compare it with implementations made in [other languages](https://github.com/gothinkster/realworld).

 ## Commands